John Peter Portelli: Life

 His research includes theoretical and empirical studies.
 He has led several national research projects in Canada and elsewhere.
 In total he has been awarded $1.4 million for research projects.

 In 2005 he received the Canadian Society for the Study of Education Mentorship Award.
 In March 2013 he was awarded the David E. Hunt Graduate Teaching Award at the University of Toronto.

 Since 1982 he has worked closely with teachers and school administrators in Canada and internationally.
 He has been a member of the Board of the National Commission for Higher Education of Malta (2006-2017) and Chair of the Board in 2022, a Lead Expert for the European Mediterranean University, Slovenia (on issues of quality assurance), Chair of the Quality Assurance Committee for Further and Higher Education in Malta (2014-2018) and a regular member of the same Committee(until 2022), and a senior policy advisor to the Ministry of Education and Employment in Malta (2007-2022).
 He has carried out Quality Assurance work in several countries including Malta, Slovenia, Turkey, Bahrain and Saudi Arabia.

 Literary Works

 Although Portelli started writing in his youth and published poetry and essays in literary journals in Malta, his first collection of poetry was published in 2001: Bejn Żewġ Dinjiet/In Between (Toronto).
-Since then he has published several collections both in Maltese and bilingual collections.
-He also published a novela, Everyone but Faiza, and two collections of short stories.
-His writing has been described as being critical realist and minimalist in style.
-His work focuses on themes of social justice, migration, and existential every day occurrences.
-His latest poetry publications include: Here Was (2023), Vojta l-Bajja/Barren is the Bay (2023), The Shadow: Poems for the Children of Palestine (co-authored with Ahmed Miqdad), 2024; Meta Tasal, Tasal (a collection of poems in Maltese), 2024, and an edited collection Unsilenced: Poems for Palestine (50 international contributors), 2025.
+Since then, he has published several collections both in Maltese and bilingual collections.
+He also published two novels Everyone but Faiza, and Mob University, and two collections of short stories.
+His writing has been described as critical realist and minimalist in style.
+His work focuses on themes of social justice, migration, and existential everyday occurrences.
+His latest poetry publications include: Here Was (2023), Vojta l-Bajja/Barren is the Bay (2023), The Shadow: Poems for the Children of Palestine (co-authored with Ahmed Miqdad), 2024; Meta Tasal, Tasal (a collection of poems in Maltese), 2024, an edited collection Unsilenced: Poems for Palestine (50 international contributors), 2025, La Darba Tinsa/Once I Forget (2025), and The Lost Coyote (2026).